Fewnity/Counter-Strike-Nintendo-DS-Server/README.md

 - Install the websocket support to your server

 ## Todo :
-- [ ] Rework the structure of the server (Avoid static functions, make client.SetName(name) instead of PlayerManager.SetName(client, name)), or something better for clarity
 - [ ] Improve security (more check on player action)
 - [ ] Improve stability (better variable lock between threads)
 - [ ] Improve performance